 Hiding a drive or a partition on your computer means that it will no longer be visible to the users.
-There can be a number of benefits of hiding a partition which is why several inbuilt tools are provided by both Mac and Windows for hiding a specific partition on the computer.
+There can be several benefits of hiding a partition which is why several inbuilt tools are provided by both Mac and Windows for hiding a specific partition on the computer.
 Some of the major reasons why people hide a partition include:

 Windows operating system provides a convenient disk management utility tool that can help the users in hiding or un-hiding a partition effectively.
 You can follow the steps below to hide a partition through disk management utility in Windows:

-The first step in the process of hiding a partition through disk management app is to launch the disk management utility.
-You can launch this tool by either searching through start menu or through the command prompt.
+The first step in the process of hiding a partition through the disk management app is to launch the disk management utility.
+You can launch this tool by either searching through the start menu or the command prompt.
 Search for "computer management" from your start menu.
-You can also right click on the "my computer" icon to open a context menu.
+You can also right-click on the "my computer" icon to open a context menu.
 Choose "manage" from the context menu to launch the disk management utility.

-Once you have launched the disk management app, you can see the details of each and every partition and drive on your computer.
-Select any drive and right click on it to open the context menu.
-Choose "change drive letter and path" from this context menu and a pop up window will appear.
+Once you have launched the disk management app, you can see the details of every partition and drive on your computer.
+Select any drive and right-click on it to open the context menu.
+Choose "change drive letter and path" from this context menu and a pop-up window will appear.
 Click the "remove" button in this new window.
 Check the confirmation box to hide the partition.

 Open the command prompt by typing cmd in your start menu and then "run as administrator".